 Evidence of dissolution of previous marriage or civil partnership

 - original divorce certificate (translation of originals required for foreign divorces in foreign languages); please note that if the name on the divorce decree absolute or civil partnership dissolution does not match the name on the proof of identity, you'll need to provide either an original certified copy of your previous marriage/civil partnership certificate or a change of name deed to link the names

-- from the 1 November 2017 additional charges will made for the consideration of overseas divorce documents:
+- from 1 November 2017 additional charges will be made for the consideration of overseas divorce documents:

 - £50 - divorce obtained overseas that can be cleared locally

 - £75 - divorce obtained overseas that needs to be cleared by the General Register Office